electron/electron/docs/api/in-app-purchase.md

 * `productID` String - The id of the product to purchase. (the id of `com.example.app.product1` is `product1`).
 * `quantity` Integer (optional) - The number of items the user wants to purchase.
 * `callback` Function (optional) - The callback called when the payment is added to the PaymentQueue.
-(You should add a listener with `inAppPurchase.addTransactionsListener` to get the transaction status).
 * `isProductValid` Boolean - Determine if the product is valid and added to the payment queue.

+You should listen for the `transactions-updated` event as soon as possible in your app and before to call `purchaseProduct`.

 ### `inAppPurchase.canMakePayments()`